 The Meshes area provides a view of virtual meshes and each service mesh that is not part of a virtual mesh.
-You can view the health of each mesh, as well as information about traffic targets, workloads, failovers, and more.
+You can view the health of each mesh, as well as information about Destinations, workloads, failovers, and more.

 Clicking on a details link will provide in-depth information about each category associated with the mesh, and allows you to further drill down and view the configuration and associated resources for each element.

-By clicking on one of the traffic targets in the list, we can see more information about the target's configuration, policies, and any associated workloads.
+By clicking on one of the Destinations in the list, we can see more information about the target's configuration, policies, and any associated workloads.

-The Policies area allows us to explore the configured policy rules that have been created, and quickly assess what workloads, traffic targets, and meshes they are associated with.
+The Policies area allows us to explore the configured policy rules that have been created, and quickly assess what workloads, Destinations, and meshes they are associated with.